sheep0x/anidown/README.md

 value | meaning
 ----- | -----------------------
-0     | Anidown finished its job and exited successfully 1     | Anidown did nothing useful, but exited successfully (so we can do things like `watch.sh && echo 'new episodes found!'`)
+0     | Anidown finished its job and exited successfully 1     | Anidown did nothing useful, but exited successfully (so we can do things like `watch.rb && echo 'new episodes found!'`)
 2     | something went wrong

 Misc notes